sethupavan12/Turing-Arena/README.md

 # Turing Arena

 A fun version of LMSYS specifically for SLMs.

-Doing so with extreme resoure constraints (1 GPU less VM to host and potentially serve lot of requests)
+Doing this with extreme resource constraints (1 GPU-less VM to host 2 models and serve the app)

 Barebones stage at the moment.